Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed contact the office directly.

 Depending on the incident and your cumulative student conduct record, you may be placed on probation anywhere from one quarter to the remainder of your tenure at UC San Diego.
 Suspensions range from one quarter to an indefinite period of time.

 A hold will be placed on your student account, which prevents you from registering for classes, ordering transcripts, or conducting other business with the University.

-Typically, you should receive a resolution letter via email from your Student Conduct Officer within ten days of the meeting.
+Typically, you should receive a resolution letter via email from your Student Conduct Officer within ten business days of the meeting.
 The resolution letter will contain a brief summary of the meeting, the alleged violations for which you accepted responsibility, and the assigned sanctions.

 Yes.
-You can submit a written sanctions reduction request to the Office of Student Conduct within ten days of your receipt of the resolution letter.
+You can submit a written sanctions reduction request to the Office of Student Conduct within ten business days of your receipt of the resolution letter.

 Request forms may be found on the Office of Student Conduct's home page.